jpsherman/test-repo/README.md

 # test-repo
-this is the place for me to make dumb mistakes

-and here is an edit i made.
+this is the place for me to make stupid mistakes and here is an edit i created.